pahen/madge/README.md

 $ madge --depends wheels.js path/src/app.js
 ```

-> Return an `Array` of all modules that no one is depending on.
+> Show modules that no one is depending on.

 ```sh
 $ madge --orphans path/src/